ordros/Bombliss_man/README.md

 I use GV-USB2(IODATA) and Raspberry Pi 2B.

 ## Usage
-Edit WINDOW_POS, NEXT_POS in config_bombliss.py to adjust your environment.
+Edit window in config_bombliss_snes.yaml to adjust your environment.
-WINDOW_POS = (a, b, c, d)
-a, b is position top left corner of board.
-c, d is boardsize of x-axis and y-axis.
+position(left-up-corner), size = [x, y]

-Modify SNES Controller so that Raspberry Pi can operate this with GPIO access.
+Modify SNES controller so that Raspberry Pi can operate this with GPIO access.

 On Raspberry Pi,
 `$python control_bombliss.py`